DevonMorris/zettelkasten/index.md

 ![Me](./static/me.jpeg)

 ## ✨ I'm a Dreamer
-Software minimalism and craftmanship is my thing.
+Software minimalism and craftsmanship is my thing.
 I love linux, neovim and the open-source movement.
 I strive for relentless improvement and efficiency in my work and personal life.
 My goal is to create simple, generic, and highly-flexible systems to solve the biggest problems in autonomy and robotics.